MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8.md

 Configuration: '**&lt;config\_file\_object\_path&gt;**' **&lt;config\_file\_name&gt;**, &lt;location path="**&lt;path&gt;**"&gt;

-The `&lt;config\_file\_object\_path&gt;` is the path to the configuration file object, for example:
+The `<config\_file\_object\_path>` is the path to the configuration file object, for example:

 - "localhost": server-level configuration; applicationHost.config for IIS features, root web.config for ASP.NET features.
 - "localhost/Default Web Site": the web.config file in the Default Web Site's physical folder
 - "localhost/Default Web Site/careers/technical": the web.config file in the physical folder that maps to the URL "/careers/technical" under the Default Web Site

-The `&lt;config\_file\_name&gt;` is the name of the target configuration file, for example:
+The `<config\_file\_name>` is the name of the target configuration file, for example:

 - "applicationHost.config or root Web.config": applicationHost.config for IIS features, root web.config for ASP.NET features
 - "web.config": a web.config file in the web namespace

-The `&lt;location\_path&gt;` is the location path to the object being configured (for more information on location paths, see [Configuration Overview](../planning-your-iis-architecture/getting-started-with-configuration-in-iis-7-and-above.md)).
+The `<location\_path>` is the location path to the object being configured (for more information on location paths, see [Configuration Overview](../planning-your-iis-architecture/getting-started-with-configuration-in-iis-7-and-above.md)).
 This portion of the text only appears if the feature's configuration section is locked at a higher level.

 [![](getting-started-with-the-iis-manager-in-iis-7-and-iis-8/_static/image17.jpg)](getting-started-with-the-iis-manager-in-iis-7-and-iis-8/_static/image16.jpg)